gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

-yin/yang symbol reflecting traditional Chinese culture, dark and light blue coloration symbolizing, respectively, space and Earth (including the aerospace industry), and the Big Dipper (a pattern of stars recognized on Earth’s night sky which star components are the seven brightest of the constellation Ursa Major) used for navigation since ancient times to locate the North Star Polaris and representing the first navigation device developed by China.
+yin/yang symbol reflecting traditional Chinese culture, dark and light blue coloration symbolizing, respectively, space and Earth (including the aerospace industry), and the Big Dipper (a pattern of stars recognized on Earth's night sky which star components are the seven brightest of the constellation Ursa Major) used for navigation since ancient times to locate the North Star Polaris and representing the first navigation device developed by China.